tygao525/Coding-test-submit/README.md

 The objective of the second step is to determine the equilibrium volume based on the second law of thermodynamics, which states that materials reach equilibrium at the minimum energy state.
 Therefore, the fitted equation is used to locate the energy minimum, and the equilibrium volume V0 is calculated at this point.
 The fitting parameters used were the a, b,c, and d values obtained from the p0=10 parameter set.
 # For Task 2
 Based on task 1 and energy-volume data from eos.csv, I created a plot where I marked the equilibrium volume point V0 identified through the energy minimization principle in the graph.

+# Modify the precision
+In the initial fitting, I used data rounded to two decimal places, which yielded the first set of parameters (a, b, c, d) as seen in the 'CT-gty' results.
+Subsequently, during a check, I repeated the procedure using the complete dataset with all available decimal places.
+This produced the second set of parameters found in the 'Modify the precision' version, which differed significantly from the first.
+The substantial discrepancy between these two results underscores the profound impact of numerical precision on the fitting outcome.
+Consequently, for all future calculations, I will maintain the maximum available precision of the data throughout the computational process, applying appropriate rounding only during the final presentation of the results.